vmware/vmware-aria-operations-integration-sdk/docs/guides/extending_an_existing_management_pack.md

 you have already installed the SDK and understand the tools and steps in the 'Get Started' section.
-It also assumes that you have installed and configured the [MySQL management pack](https://customerconnect.vmware.com/downloads/details?downloadGroup=VRTVS_MP_MYSQL_810&productId=1051) on a VMware Aria Operations instance in your local network.
+It also assumes that you have installed and configured the [MySQL management pack](https://customerconnect.vmware.com/downloads/details?downloadGroup=VRTVS_MP_MYSQL_810&productId=1051) on a VMware Cloud Foundation (VCF)  Operations instance in your local network.

 For the purposes of this walkthrough, we will be adding five metrics to the MySQL database object that show the total amount of lock waits and statistics about the time spent